 Towards the end of 2015 there was some engagement with communities on the 10 year plan and the feedback obtained has been reported to the Community Planning Partners to assist with the preparation of this updated 10 year plan, Moray 2026.
 It was apparent from the engagement work in 2015 that not many members of the community understand or feel able to contribute to the community planning priorities by either influencing the Partnership's plans or taking a leading role in helping identify and meet their own needs and aspirations.
-This is a major area of focus for engagement during 2016 and will reflect the aims of the Scottish Government Community Empowerment Act 2015 as it comes into force.
+This is a major area of focus for engagement during 2016.